mipgit/greendrop/README.md

 * [The Best Elevator Pitch Examples, Templates, and Tactics - A Guide to Writing an Unforgettable Elevator Speech, by strategypeak.com](https://strategypeak.com/elevator-pitch-examples/)
 * [Top 7 Killer Elevator Pitch Examples, by toggl.com](https://blog.toggl.com/elevator-pitch-examples/)
 -->

+Imagine turning your everyday green actions into a fun, rewarding experience.

+With GreenDrop, the app that makes sustainability engaging and interactive, it is possible.
+Every time you recycle, reduce waste, save water and more, you earn water droplets.
+Use them to grow and nurture virtual trees, building your own lush forest while making a real-world impact.

+With challenges, rewards, and a community of eco-conscious users, GreenDrop transforms small daily habits into a movement for a greener future.
+In GreenDrop, every small action counts.
+Watch your tree flourish as you build healthier habits for yourself and a brighter future for the planet!

 ## Requirements